 Some people find this difficult to do, because of where they live or the places they need to travel to.
 The Older Drivers Forum have created a brochure to help the Older person get around without a car.
 It may be easier than they think….

-The brochure gives suggestions and local information on ‘Managing with out a Car’ in Hampshire and the Isle of Wight, whilst still allowing the older person independence and enjoyment in life.
+The brochure gives suggestions and local information on ‘Managing with out a Car’ in Hampshire and the Isle of Wight, Dorset and the Thames Valley whilst still having independence and enjoying life.

 The Older Drivers Forum have created a number of helpful videos for Older Drivers and their family and friends, why not have a look at the videos page by clicking here